VladaAlek/pp-commerce-261124/README.md

  - Python 3.2.0
  - Django 3.2.25
  - Bootstrap 5
+ - MySQL in the developmnet stage and Postgress in the production stage
  - Stripe - for secure finacial transactions
  - Mailchimp - for User's subscriptions and mail services
  - Amazon AWS S3 - to store video data